 In November of 1995 I bumped in S at a Chinese takeaway.

-We struck up a conversation but I had not spoken to S in 18 months, not until a few months after he cashed in the engagement ring.
+We struck up a conversation, or rather S badgered me and I reluctantly listened.
+I had not spoken to S in 18 months, not until a few months after he cashed in the engagement ring.

 I said that I absolved him of all his debts to me and that the money no longer mattered.

 S said to me “You still owe me fifty quid.
 If you pay me back I’ll treat you to some takeaway.”

 “That day we went out to Caerphilly and I treated you to lunch and a tank of petrol for the bike.
 You owe me fifty quid as your half for the day out.”

 Bear in mind, two coffees, two pints of cider, two plates of chicken and chips and two tanks of petrol for the bikes probably only came out to about 40 quid for the two of us.

 My “half” — that S wanted me to pay for seven years later — was going to be fifty quid.
 On the day we went out I paid for everything because S forgot his wallet.

 This is a time when I surprisingly was not inclined to violence — I was about to emigrate to the US and didn’t want to be in legal trouble.